atchyutn/100-days-of-code/log.md

 **Today's Progress**: I've finished 2 sections of Angular Tutorial in Udemy.

 **Thoughts** I'm feeling pretty good!
 I have to listen twice and thrice for some videos to get practical experince of what tutor had explained.

+### Day 2: June 2nd, 2017

+**Today's Progress**: Completed section 3rd and 4th section in Udemy Angular tutorial.

+**Thoughts** Today am feeling proud of myself as I had implemented the UI of twitter favorite element and Stack overflow voting element in Angluar.
+This is really encouraing for me to build things that I notice everyday in most popular websites. cheers!